By Marine Cornelis

 In Eeklo, a Belgian town of 21,500 inhabitants, the POWER UP pilot team wanted its municipal investment in a citizen-owned wind turbine to have a true social impact.
 That is why, a few years ago, it turned its membership share in the Ecopower cooperative into 100 “social shares”.
 We wanted to understand how this idea has come to life, and so we asked Jan de Pauw, project manager for renewable energies at Ecopower, to walk us through the journey.

 These shares are meant to serve households that are struggling to pay their energy bills – and that would rarely consider joining an energy cooperative.
 This is made easier thanks to the city’s initiative whereby each share worth €250, is financed upfront by the municipality and lent to households in vulnerable situations.
 Instead of having to pay the money straightaway, the beneficiaries get six years to pay back.
 In the meantime, participants become full members of the Ecopower cooperative from day one, gaining access to fair, local renewable electricity.
 “The difference in yearly bill was more than €300,” explains Jan De Pauw.
-“That’s almost the price of one share.”
+“That’s equivalent to the price of one share.”

 An investment plan closely connected with the community

 Jan and his colleagues at Ecopower agreed straight away.
 “For some people, buying a share of a cooperative is a lot of money,” he says.
 One share costs €250, and it has to be paid upfront.
 But once you’re a member, you can access Ecopower’s services, including electricity at cost price.
-This model was a way to make that access possible for people who couldn’t otherwise afford it.
+This model was a way to make membership access possible for people who couldn’t otherwise afford it.

 “You need three things.
 First, a city that supports renewable production.
 Second, access to vulnerable residents.
 And third, a sponsor who can pre-finance the social shares—whether that’s the city, the cooperative, or another partner.”